 - Meet your favorite Disney characters.

-- Disney’s Not-So-Spooky Spectacular hosted by Jack Skellington returns.
+- Disney’s Not-So-Spooky Spectacular, a “wickedly wild fireworks display,” hosted by Jack Skellington returns.

 - Enjoy sweet and savory menu items.

 - New for this year’s festivities — event-exclusive step-in photo opportunities.